 The MSHCP does not identify any covered or special-status reptilian species as potentially occurring within the project site.
 The site provides a limited amount of habitat for reptile species adapted to a high degree of human disturbance associated with the on-site weed abatement activities and development.
-The only reptilian species observed on site was Great Basin fence lizard (Sceloporus occidentalis longipes).
-Additional common reptilian species that could be expected to occur on-site include common side-blotched lizard (Uta stansburiana elegans).
+No reptilian species were observed during the field investigation.
+Common reptilian species that could be expected to occur on-site include Great Basin fence lizard (Sceloporus occidentalis longipes) and common sideblotched lizard (Uta stansburiana elegans).
 Due to the high level of anthropogenic disturbances and surrounding development, no special-status reptilian species are expected to occur within project site.